ACCIDENTS AND DAMAGES Sample Clauses

 AutoNDA by SimpleDocs

 ACCIDENTS AND DAMAGES.
-In the event of a breakdown or malfunction of the rented vehicle (e.g., the engine lamp lights up or flat tyre), the Rental Firm’s hotline shall be contacted in order to clarify the further course of action.
-In the event of any damage to the rented vehicle during the hire period, the Hirer is obligated to immediately notify the Rental Firm, in writing, of all the details of the event that led to the damage.
-The accident report must, in particular, contain the names and addresses of the persons involved, must name any witnesses as well as the registration numbers and insurance details of the vehicles involved.
-For this purpose, the Hirer must fill in the accident report form that can be found in the glove compartment of the vehicle and must do this carefully and truthfully.
-This form can also be requested from the Rental Firm over the phone at any time or may be downloaded from the Rental Firm’s website.
-The Hirer shall electronically send the form as a scan to xxxxxx@xxxxxxxxxx.xxx without delay.
-If the Hirer does not comply with this obligation, the Rental Firm reserves the right to charge a contractual penalty of €1,000.00.
-Additionally, liability under Section 11 may possibly apply.
+In the event of any damage to the vehicle during the hire period, the Hirer is obliged to notify roadsurfer immediately of all the details of the event that led to the damage in writing.
+For this purpose the Hirer has to fill in the accident report form that can be found in the glove compartment of the vehicle, and must do this carefully and truthfully.
+This form can also be requested from roadsurfer over the phone at any time or may be downloaded from the Rental Firm's website.
+If the Hirer does not comply with this obligation, the Rental Firm reserves the right to charge a contractual penalty of ?1,000.00.
 After an accident, fire, theft, damage caused by game animals or other damage, the Hirer must also immediately inform the local police.
 This also applies to accidents for which the Hirer is solely responsible without any other third-party involvement.
-If the Hirer fails to report the incident or damage to the police, he/she shall be fully liable for any resulting economic disadvantages of the Rental Firm.
-Any opposing third-party claims must not be recognised.
+If the Hirer fails to report the incident or damage to the police, s/he shall be fully liable for any resulting economic disadvantages of the Rental Firm.
+Any opposing third-party claims must not be recognized.
+Even in the event of minor incidents, the Hirer is obligated to inform the Rental Firm immediately by telephone about the respective incident and must write a detailed written report.
+The accident report must in particular contain the names and addresses of the persons involved, must name any witnesses as well as the registration numbers and insurance details of the vehicles involved.
 Apart from the standardised European accident report, no other documents relating to the accident must be signed.
+Wear and tear damage shall only be borne by the Rental Firm, if it is not attributable to improper handling by the Hirer.
 If any damage is detected while on route, the Rental Firm must be notified via email immediately.
-Should a repair be necessary, the rented vehicle must be stopped immediately before further damage can occur.
+Should a repair be necessary, the vehicle must be stopped immediately before further damage can occur.
 The continuation of the journey, even to the nearest garage, shall only be permitted with the prior consent of the Rental Firm.
 This does not apply if consequential damage can be ruled out based on the type of damage reported.
-If the Hirer takes the rented vehicle to a garage or has it taken there, the Rental Firm must be informed immediately during business hours, and before giving the repair garage a repair order, about the garage, the duration and the costs of the repair.
-Repair must not commence bef...
+In the event of a breakdown or vehicle malfunction (e.g. the engine lamp lights up or flat tyres), the first step is to contact the Volkswagen hotline (mobility guarantee).
+Volkswagen?s mobility guarantee, the manufacturer Volkswagen guarantees the Hirer that s/he will be taken to the nearest VW garage, where s/he will, should this be necessary, be provided with a re...

 Related to ACCIDENTS AND DAMAGES

-• LOSS AND DAMAGE Lessee shall assume and bear the risk of loss, theft and damage (including any governmental requisition, condemnation or confiscation) to the Equipment and all component parts thereof from any and every cause whatsoever, whether or not covered by insurance.
+• Loss and Damage Lessee shall assume and bear the risk of loss, theft and damage (including any governmental requisition, condemnation or confiscation) to the Equipment and all component parts thereof from any and every cause whatsoever, whether or not covered by insurance.
 No loss or damage to the Equipment or any component part thereof shall impair any obligation of Lessee under this Lease Agreement, which shall continue in full force and effect except as hereinafter expressly provided.
 Lessee shall repair or cause to be repaired all damage to the Equipment.
 In the event that all or part of the Equipment shall, as a result of any cause whatsoever, become lost, stolen, destroyed or otherwise rendered irreparably unusable or damaged (collectively, the “Loss”) then Lessee shall, within ten (10) days after the Loss, fully inform Lessor in writing of such a Loss and shall pay to Lessor the following amounts: (i) the Monthly Lease Charges (and other amounts) due and owing under this Lease Agreement, plus (ii) one-hundred (100%) percent of the original cost of the Equipment subject to the Loss if the loss occurs in the first nine months of the Initial Term, and, thereafter, the original cost of the Equipment amortized by the subsequent Monthly Lease Charges received by Lessor during the Initial Term using an amortization rate of eight hundred and ninety (890) basis points over the interest rate of the three (3) year United States Treasury Note as reported by the Federal Reserve on the Commencement Date (collectively, the sum of (i) plus (ii) shall be the “Casualty Loss Value”).
 Notwithstanding the proceeding, if Lessee has provided notice to terminate the applicable Lease Schedule prior to informing Lessor in writing of a Loss and such Loss is not covered by insurance proceeds pursuant to Section 13 hereof, then Lessee shall pay two (2) times the Casualty Loss Value on the Equipment subject to such Loss.
 Upon receipt by Lessor of the Casualty Loss Value: (i) the applicable Equipment shall be removed from the Lease Schedule; and (ii) Lessee’s obligation to pay Lease Charges associated with the applicable Equipment shall cease.
 Lessor may request, and Lessee shall complete, an affidavit(s) that swears out the facts supporting the Loss of any item of Equipment.